Next-to-next-to-leading-order QCD corrections to $e^+e^-\to J/\psi+\eta_c$ at $B$ factories

-{ \it 5.~Summary and outlook.} Fourteen years after the NLO correction became first available~\cite{Zhang:2005cha}, we eventually accomplish the long-awaited calculation of the ${\mathcal O}(\alpha_s^2)$ correction to $e^+e^-\to J/\psi+\eta_c$ at $B$ factories.
+{ \it 5.~Summary and outlook.} More than one decade after the NLO correction became first available~\cite{Zhang:2005cha}, we eventually accomplish the long-awaited calculation of the ${\mathcal O}(\alpha_s^2)$ correction to $e^+e^-\to J/\psi+\eta_c$ at $B$ factories.
 We verify that NRQCD factorization does hold at NNLO in $\alpha_s$ for exclusive double $S$-wave charmonium production.
-Including the NNLO QCD correction greatly reduces the dependence on the renormalization scale, and exhibits reasonable perturbative convergence behavior.
+Including the NNLO QCD correction reduces the dependence on the renormalization scale, and exhibits reasonable perturbative convergence behavior.
 Our state-of-the-art prediction is compatible with the \textsc{BaBar} measurement, but still somewhat smaller than the \textsc{Belle} measurement.
-The future remeasurement of this process at {\textsf Belle II} experiment will be crucial to clarify the situation.
-The future work along this direction includes investigating the NNLO corrections for other double-charmonium production processes, such as $e^+e^-\to J/\psi+\chi_{c0,1,2}(\eta_{c2})$.
-It is also of great theoretical curiosity to deduce the logarithm $\propto \alpha_s^2\ln^4 r$ in ${\tt F}(r)$, and strive to resum these types of endpoint logarithms to all orders.
+The future remeasurement of this process at \textsc{Belle II} experiment will be crucial to clarify the situation.
+The future work along this direction includes precisely deducing the endpoint logarithm $\propto \alpha_s^2\ln^4 r$ in ${\tt F}(r)$, and strive to resum these types of endpoint logarithms to all orders.